yinkaihsu/Insurance-Competition/README.md

                             120,120,120,120,  0), byrow = T, nrow = 5)
 ```

-Moreover, it is acceptable to missclassify the "Health" condition with only one level.
+Moreover, it is acceptable to misclassify the "Health" condition with only one level.
-However, it seems uncceptable with the difference of levels increased.
+However, it seems unacceptable with the difference of levels increased.
 Thus, we construct second loss matrix below.

 ``` r=